sophia-zube/incari-doc/getting-started/installation.md

 Install License:

 After receiving the license file, please copy the provided `incaristudio.lic` into the installation folder of Incari Studio.
-The default installation path is `C:\Program Files\CGI Studio\INCARI Studio`
+The default installation path is `C:\Program Files\Incari\Incari Studio 2021.3.0`

 After copying the license file to the installation folder you can start using Incari Studio.